-Attention Notice 108-8 Area: Suffolk County has distributed Access Agreement documents to each homeowner in the 108-8 Area including additional information for signing.
-Access Agreements must be signed and notarized by the homeowner by May 31st, 2022, before construction may begin.
+Attention Notice 108-8 and 108-11 Areas in Wyandanch and West Babylon: Suffolk County has distributed a Sewer Connection Sign-Up Packet that includes an Access Agreement and an Ownership Affidavit to each homeowner in the 108-8, and 108-11 Project Areas.
+These two forms must be signed and notarized by the homeowner by August 31st, 2022, to participate in this program.

 Suffolk County is a predominantly suburban county on Long Island and the easternmost county in the U.S. state of New York.
 As of the 2010 census, the county's population was 1,493,350, estimated to have decreased slightly to 1,492,953 in 2017, making it the fourth-most populous county in New York.
 Its county seat is Riverhead, though most county offices are located in Hauppauge.
 The county was named after the county of Suffolk in England, from where its earliest European settlers came.